vishalvk2511/vishalvk2511/README.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” – _Cory House_
+> “We can only see a short distance ahead, but we can see plenty there that needs to be done.” – _Alan Turing_

 ---